 Both were considered

-These TTP’s plays a vital role in gathering informations about the OS and network artifacts used by the adversaries, based upon the information, building a use case for cases in a specific way of traffic or specific “
+These TTPs play a vital role in gathering information about the OS and network artifacts used by the adversaries, based upon the information, building a use case for cases in a specific way of traffic or specific “dll” or “exe”, provides insight over the attacks.

 Cyber Threat Hunting